quicwg/base-drafts/draft-ietf-quic-transport.md

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

-To limit ACK Blocks to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged.
+To limit ACK Ranges to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged.
 The receiver SHOULD exclude already acknowledged packets from future ACK frames whenever these packets would unnecessarily contribute to the ACK frame size.